codux-templates/e-commerce-reclaim/README.md

 ## Using Test Data

-Most of our boards are wrapped in a context provider that returns mock data (using Faker) instead of fetching it from Wix Headless.
+Most of our boards are wrapped in a context provider that returns mock data instead of fetching it from Wix Headless.
 We do this for a few reasons:

 - It allows us to test and design components without adding data in Wix Headless (or anywhere else).
 - It allows us to create boards for different scenarios: very long text, very short text, different numbers of items, etc.